CS-DS-125/125book/source/01-Introduction/WhatIsComputer.rst

    memory is that it can store information even when there is no power to the computer.
 This is where data is stored long term.
-Examples of secondary memory are disk drives and flash memory (typically found in USB sticks and portable music players).
+Examples of secondary memory are disk drives and flash memory (typically found in USB sticks and cell phones).

--  The *Input and Output Devices* are simply our screen, keyboard, mouse, microphone, speaker, touchpad, etc. They are all of the ways we interact with the computer.
+-  The **Input and Output Devices** are simply our screen, keyboard, mouse, microphone, speaker, touchpad, etc. They are all of the ways we interact with the computer.

--  These days, most computers also have a *Network Connection* to retrieve information over a network.
-We can think of the network as a very slow place to store and retrieve data that might not always be "up".
+-  These days, most computers also have a **Network Connection** to retrieve information over a network.
+One way we can think of the network is as a very slow place to store and retrieve data that might not always be available.

 While most of the detail of how these components work is more than we need to know here, it helps to have some terminology so we can talk about them as we